MicrosoftDocs/visualstudio-docs/docs/python/python-interactive-repl-in-visual-studio.md

 ---
 title: Use the Python Interactive Window (REPL)
-description: Use the Interactive Window (REPL) for rapid Python code development in Visual Studio and review how to work with the Standard or Debug REPL mode. ms.date: 04/09/2024 ms.topic: how-to
+description: Use the Interactive Window (REPL) for rapid Python code development in Visual Studio and review how to work with the Standard or Debug REPL mode. ms.date: 04/18/2024 ms.topic: how-to
 author: cwebster-99
 ms.author: cowebster
 manager: mijacobs
 ms.subservice: python

-# CustomerIntent: As a developer, I want to create Python applications in Visual Studio so I can write and debug code in the Python Interactive Window (REPL).
+# CustomerIntent: As a developer, I want to write and debug code in the Python Interactive Window (REPL) when creating Python applications in Visual Studio.
 ---

 # Work with the Python Interactive Window in Visual Studio